great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ## Prerequisite knowledge

-Before diving into this guide, ensure you have a basic understanding of GX components and workflows.
+This article assumes basic familiarity with GX components and workflows.
 If you're new to GX, start with the [GX Overview](https://docs.greatexpectations.io/docs/guides/overview) to familiarize yourself with key concepts and setup procedures.

 ## Data preview